Rhinemann/mage-hack/README.md

 - **Casting vulgar magick:** Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds d6 to the pool and gains 1 PP.
   > #### Optional Rule: Harsh Paradox
   > If a Storyteller wants the vulgar magick to be more punishing they may decide to add the effect die of the spell to the pool instead of a d6.
--
+- **Hitching while casting a spell:** Whenever a player rolls a hitch, the Storyteller may add that die to a Paradox pool instead of the Doom pool, paying for it as normal.
+- **Special circumstances:** Certain special circumstances like encounters with Mad Ones may inflict Paradox in unusual ways too.

 ## SFX

 ### Universal SFX
 All Magi benefit from these SFX:

-> *Affinity Sphere:* Spend a PP to double the Sphere die in your pool if the Sphere you are using is your affinity Sphere.
+*Affinity Sphere:* Spend a PP to double the Sphere die in your pool if the Sphere you are using is your affinity Sphere.

->
-> *Spend Willpower:* Take d6 Unsound stress to gain a PP or add a third die to your total on a roll.
+*Spend Willpower:* Take d6 Unsound stress to gain a PP or add a third die to your total on a roll.

->
-> *Necessary Tools:* Whenever your action includes a Sphere  you must use at least one tool conforming to your Paradigm, otherwise treat all 1s and 2s as hitches and gain 1 PP.
+*Necessary Tools:* Whenever your action includes a Sphere  you must use at least one tool conforming to your Paradigm, otherwise treat all 1s and 2s as hitches and gain 1 PP.

->
-> *The Weight of Consensus:* Whenever a Sleeper witnesses you using Magick in obvious ways, you take d6 Paradoxed stress and gain 1 PP.
->
-> *Opposed Resonance:*  Step down the highest die in the pool when employing opposed Resonance in the casting.
+*Opposed Resonance:* Step down the highest die in the pool when employing opposed Resonance in the casting.

->
-> *Appropriate Resonance:* Step up the lowest die in the pool when employing appropriate Resonance in the casting.
+*Appropriate Resonance:* Step up the lowest die in the pool when employing appropriate Resonance in the casting.

 You can spend points to take one or more of these SFX on character creation or later

 ### Magick SFX (Supernatural SFX)
+These are the examples of magick-related and supernatural SFX available to mages to inspire the players and Storytellers.

-> *Advanced Necromancy:* Spend 1 PP to use both Matter and Life when your action is related to animating the dead.
+*Advanced Necromancy:* Spend 1 PP to use both Matter and Life when your action is related to animating the dead.

->
-> *Animate Dead:* When you have Matter and Life at d6 and your action includes any of these two you can create different assets related to corpse animation.
+*Animate Dead:* When you have Matter and Life at d6 and your action includes any of these two you can create different assets related to corpse animation.

->
-> *Area Effect:* When your action includes a Sphere, spend 1 PP to add a d6 and keep an additional effect die for each additional target past the first.
+*Area Effect:* When your action includes a Sphere, spend 1 PP to add a d6 and keep an additional effect die for each additional target past the first.

->
-> *Conjunctional Effects Mastery:* Use two or more Spheres in a single dice pool and step each Sphere down by one for each additional Sphere beyond the first.
+*Conjunctional Effects Mastery:* Use two or more Spheres in a single dice pool and step each Sphere down by one for each additional Sphere beyond the first.

->
-> *Discard Instruments:* When unlocking this SFX choose a Sphere rated d8 or higher Necessary Tools SFX doesn't apply for effects unlocked at rating two steps down.
+*Discard Instruments:* When unlocking this SFX choose a Sphere rated d8 or higher Necessary Tools SFX doesn't apply for effects unlocked at rating two steps down.
-> You can buy this SFX multiple times choosing a new Sphere each time.
+You can buy this SFX multiple times choosing a new Sphere each time.

->
-> *Enchant Patterns:* When your action includes Prime d6 you can take d6 Quintessence stress to inflict d6 Health stress.
+*Enchant Patterns:* When your action includes Prime d6 you can take d6 Quintessence stress to inflict d6 Health stress.

->
-> *Extra Attacks:* Spend 1 PP to add d6 and keep a second effect die as a complication or Health stress against an extra target.
+*Extra Attacks:* Spend 1 PP to add d6 and keep a second effect die as a complication or Health stress against an extra target.
 If you have Time d8 or higher, you can act against more than two targets,  adding d6 and keeping an extra effect die for each target beyond the first.

->
-> *Fast Casting:* When your action includes a Sphere, you can gain a d6 complication to inflict d6 Health stress.
+*Fast Casting:* When your action includes a Sphere, you can gain a d6 complication to inflict d6 Health stress.

->
-> *Instrument Arsenal:* Spend a PP to create a d8 Instrument asset for a particular type of Magick.
+*Instrument Arsenal:* Spend a PP to create a d8 Instrument asset for a particular type of Magick.

->
-> *Paradox Contaminating:* When your action includes Prime d12 or higher, you can inflict Paradox stress on a target besides yourself.
+*Paradox Contaminating:* When your action includes Prime d12 or higher, you can inflict Paradox stress on a target besides yourself.

->
-> *Paradox Transmitting:* When your action includes Prime d12 or higher and you have the Paradox Contaminating SFX you can recover one Paradox stress level for each Paradox stress inflicted.
+*Paradox Transmitting:* When your action includes Prime d12 or higher and you have the Paradox Contaminating SFX you can recover one Paradox stress level for each Paradox stress inflicted.

->
-> *Primal Channeling:* When your action includes Prime d10 or higher and you have the Primal Fraying SFX you can recover one Quintessence stress level for each Quintessence stress inflicted.
+*Primal Channeling:* When your action includes Prime d10 or higher and you have the Primal Fraying SFX you can recover one Quintessence stress level for each Quintessence stress inflicted.

->
-> *Primal Fraying:* When your action includes Prime d10 or higher, you can inflict Quintessence stress on a target besides yourself.
+*Primal Fraying:* When your action includes Prime d10 or higher, you can inflict Quintessence stress on a target besides yourself.

->
-> *Quick Curse:* When your action includes a Sphere, you can gain a d6 to keep a second effect die as a complication on a nearby character.
+*Quick Curse:* When your action includes a Sphere, you can gain a d6 to keep a second effect die as a complication on a nearby character.

->
-> *Reckless Casting:* Step up or double any Sphere for one roll.
+*Reckless Casting:* Step up or double any Sphere for one roll.
 If the roll fails, you take Paradox stress equal in size to your Sphere die.

->
-> *Rote:* Describe a magickal Effect when buying this SFX, whenever you  add a d6 to your pool.
+*Rote:* Describe a magickal Effect when buying this SFX, whenever you  add a d6 to your pool.
-> You can buy this SFX multiple times specifying a new Effect each time.
+You can buy this SFX multiple times specifying a new Effect each time.

->
-> *Swift Warding:* When your action includes a Sphere, you can gain a d6 Moving Too Fast complication to keep a second effect die as a Magical Aegis asset.
+*Swift Warding:* When your action includes a Sphere, you can gain a d6 Moving Too Fast complication to keep a second effect die as a Magical Aegis asset.

 ## Character Creation